 |Larry Racioppo, 1993|

 The avenue today is certainly softer than it used to be, and pictures of thirty years ago show as much.
 Its transition continues, and commercial rents and property prices are booming.
 Some of the older businesses are holding their ground, while others are closing or moving away.
 There are fewer auto shops today, and the sex shops - video parlors and strip clubs - are thinner on the ground.
 Industry City, once dubbed by the New York Times "the Soho of Sunset Park," promotes a re-invented neighborhood, replete with co-working 'creatives,' and 'artisans,' and catering to expensive tastes.
 An $18 cup of coffee and a $600 marble dog bowl are yours for the taking here.
 A developer-driven city plan for a sleek new BQX streetcar on Third is purported to help transit-starved lower-income residents, but many suspect other motives behind the apparent benevolence.
-Some residents and businesses are buoyed by the new wealth coming into the area, while others fiercely resist the forces of gentrification.
+Some residents and businesses are buoyed by the new wealth coming into the area, while many others fiercely resist the forces of gentrification and displacement.
+UPROSE (United Puerto Rican Organization of Sunset Park) Brooklyn's oldest Latino community-based organization, founded in 1966, is a prominent voice in this resistance, fighting for equitable urban policies that serves the needs of all the community.

 Even tamed from its harder-edged decades, Third's still got its own rich, particular presence, and the aging expressway's still formidable.
 Ever-cautious, I race across its lanes, but if the light's against me mid-way, I have to admit I don't much mind.
 I like the expressway's dank median, sometimes so much that I'll miss the white light and have to wait all over again.
 Look about: a bevy of trucks, an exterminator's van worked over in technicolor, a windscreen memorial to a lost driver.
 Look up: the girders do have a certain beauty, and the shade of green paint that coats them looks like oxidized copper.
 Still, I can't believe they're capable of holding up the traffic overhead.
 How does this hulk of iron & cement stay standing?
 By all objective standards I should hate the expressway, but that's not entirely the case.
 Against my better judgement it draws me in.

-Much of the history of this area is well documented - its colonization, its Scandinavian heritage, its waterfront heyday, and the waves of colonists and immigrants - from Dutch through to Mexican & Central American - who have made this piece of Lenapehoking their home.
+Much of the history of this area is well documented - its colonization, its its waterfront heyday, and the waves of colonists and immigrants - Dutch, Irish, Scandinavian, Polish, Italian, Puerto Rican, Dominican, Mexican, Central American - who have made this piece of Lenapehoking their home.
 But some of its history is vague in aspect.
 The first Dutch house in Brooklyn was sited where exactly?
 A nineteenth century streetcar stable partially survives a Moses demolition blitz, but fades into anonymity.
 Photographs record the demolition as it happens, but what of the photographer himself, who remains something of a cipher?
 We'll look at a short stretch of the avenue, between Prospect and 38th, and observe its passage through time.
 We'll see it through the shadows and the girders of expressway, and we'll walk with Whitman - "one of the few artists who could see past the infrastructure to the souls it carried" - for inspiration.

 "When Commissioner Moses finds the surface of the earth too congested for one of his parkways, he lifts the road into the air and continues it on its way."